ossrs/srs-docs/versioned_docs/version-5.0/doc/http-api.md

 Each response of api contains a `server` field, which identify the server.
 When ServerID changed, SRS already restarted, all information before is invalid.

-## API Nevigation
+## API Navigation

-SRS provides the nevigation of APIs.
+SRS provides the Navigation of APIs.

 User can access the `http://192.168.1.102:1985/api/v1`, where: